nandreou/Go-ADO-k8sImageUpdater/README.md

 5. Go to your CI/CD (e.g Argo) check that it tracked the change.
 6. See your new Image to be deployed in the cluster.
 Happy Deploying !!!

+# PS
+You do not want to use azure pipelines, just get the script code and use how ever you want